Worthing allotments general information

 Humber Avenue Community Allotments (HACA)

-Humber Avenue Community Allotments (HACA) was formed by the tenants of Humber Avenue allotments who volunteered to take control of the running and management of the allotment site and approached the Council with a plan.
-From 1st October 2021 the allotments at Humber Avenue ceased to be run by the Council and since then the tenants themselves elected a committee to run and manage the allotments.
+Humber Avenue Community Allotments (HACA) was formed by the tenants of Humber Avenue allotments who volunteered to take control of the running and management of the allotment site and approached Worthing Borough Council with a plan.
+Since October 2021 the allotments at Humber Avenue ceased to be run by the council and the tenants elected a committee to run and manage the allotments.

 Back to top

-Whichever site you wish to rent an allotment at, you will be notified when you reach the top of the list and will be invited to view the allotment plot and, if you want to rent that plot, you will need to complete an allotment rental agreement form.
-You will be issued with a key to the allotment site and will receive a copy of the rules and conditions which you will need to agree to follow.
+Whichever site you wish to rent an allotment at, you will need to enquire about availability and join their waiting list.
+You be notified when plots become available and will be invited to view the allotment plot.
+If you want to rent that plot, you will need to complete an allotment rental agreement form.
+Once accepted you will then be issued with a key to the allotment site and will receive a copy of the rules and conditions which you will need to agree to follow.

 Back to top